Smokybrown cockroach

-The smokybrown cockroach (Periplaneta fuliginosa) is a large species of cockroach, winged, and growing to a length of 32–35 mm.
+The smokybrown cockroach (Validiblatta fuliginosa), synonym Periplaneta fuliginosa, is a species of cockroach in the family Blattidae.
+It is a large, winged species, growing to a length of 32–35 mm.

 Characteristics

-Although closely related to the American cockroach (Periplaneta americana), the smokybrown cockroach is readily distinguishable from it by its uniformly light to dark brown–mahogany coloration.
-Furthermore, unlike the P. americana, which possesses a light-rimmed pattern on its thorax, the smokybrown cockroach's thorax is dark and shiny.
+Although not closely related to the American cockroach (Periplaneta americana), the smokybrown cockroach is sometimes confused with it, but readily distinguishable from it by its uniformly light to dark brown–mahogany coloration.
+Furthermore, unlike P. americana, which possesses a light-rimmed pattern on its thorax, the smokybrown cockroach's thorax is dark and shiny.

 Diet

 The smokybrown cockroach is a detritivore and can feed off a wide array of organic (including decaying) matter.
 Like most cockroaches, it is a scavenger, whereby it feeds on many different types of foods including dry earthworms, pet food, pet waste such as feces and urine, paper, and many types of ripe fruits.

 Habitat and distribution

 The smokybrown cockroach is very common in Japan, as well as the southern United States and tropical climates; notably, it can be found in Florida, Eastern North Carolina, Louisiana, Mississippi, Texas, and other Gulf coastal states, and along the southern Mississippi River.
 The cockroach can also be found in Australia, such as in warmer cities like Sydney and Brisbane.
 Most notably in South America, these cockroaches are seen in Argentina to Paraguay geographical range.
 The cockroach has also been recently reported in Asia, Europe, Australia, and Northern America.

-The smoky brown cockroach prefers warmer climates and is not cold-tolerant.
+The smokybrown cockroach prefers warmer climates and is not cold-tolerant.
 It may, however, be able to survive colder climates by going indoors.
 It often lives around the perimeter of buildings especially places where these insects can feed and confine themselves.